 The Royal Commission into Institutional Responses to Child Sexual Abuse (May 2013 to November 2017) made over 100 recommendations to the Australian Government for the preservation of child safety and the handling of complaints of abuse.
 Its report as to findings and recommendations extends over 17 volumes (refer www.childabuseroyalcommission.gov.au).
 Foremost amongst its recommendations was that all institutions (religious and non-religious) which deal with children should adopt a code of standards as to the treatment and protection of children.
 This code is referred to as the Child Safe Standards.

-Indication of the Child Safety Standards and recommendation that these standards be embedded into an organisation’s leadership practices and culture is included at Attachment A to these notes.
+Indication of the Child Safe Standards and recommendation that these standards be embedded into an organisation’s leadership practices and culture is included at Attachment A to these notes.

 3. Parental involvement in a child-safe environment

-When the church has children within its span of its supervision either as part of a Sunday activity, a children’s programme, excursion or camp; that it is acting in the place of parents.
+When the church has children within its span of supervision (either as part of a Sunday activity, a children’s programme, excursion or camp), then it is acting in the place of parents.
 Therefore it is a good practice to ensure that parents and legal guardians are informed as to what is expected of the children whilst in the church’s care and in certain circumstances what is expected of the parents or guardians.

 To this end use can be made of parental approval forms.
 There are two types of approval that are prudent to obtain: